oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

 ---
 Title: Making A static site generator with `make`
-tags: ['Programming']
+tags: ["Programming"]
 Date: 2024-04-13
 ---
-When making my website, generating static webpages for my blogs and articles was a big concern.
-I want to be able to manipulate templates and sytlesheets easily and have that translate to my articles and content.
-HTML, to put it simply, sucks for this work.

-The solution is static site generation, which is analogous to ahead of time compilation.
-There are a variety of tools that can be used for this.
+There are a variety of tools that can be used for static site generation, which is analogous to ahead of time compilation.
 [Jekyll][1] is the one GitHub endorses, the problem I have with that is that it is written in Ruby, which means that I'd have to pull in megabytes of extra dependencies and slow the building process down for something that ultimately takes away control from me.

 What I need is something that is efficient, customizable, and fast.
 And above all, simplistic.
 This is where `make` comes into the picture.

-`make` takes a "makefile" with a list of rules.
+`make` reads a "makefile" that contains a list of rules.
 Each rule has a list of commands to run.
-And you can do `make rule` to run the commands in that rule.
-If you specify a list of rules, it will run all those rules, if you specify no rules, it will run the first rule specified in the makefile (commonly, this rule is called "all")
+On the command line, you can run `make rule` to execute the commands in that rule.
+If you specify multiple rules for make to run in the command line, it will run all of those rules, if you specify no rules, it will run the first rule defined in the makefile (commonly, this rule is called "all")

 ```text
 $ cat Makefile